mrk21/firebrew/README.md

 #### info

-Show detail information of the extension which is designated by the `extension-name` argument.
+Show detail information of the extension which is designated by the `extension-name` argument:

 ```bash
 $ firebrew info <extension-name>